-(1) It is in the interest of the people of the state of Colorado to modernize our election system so that all voters and candidates have equal access in state and federal elections and voters elect candidates with majority support.
-In furtherance of this objective, the people of the state of Colorado establish that all voters have the right to:

-(a) Participate in primary elections featuring all candidates for each state and federal office, with the top four candidates advancing to the general elections;
+It is in the interest of the people of the state of Colorado to modernize our election system so that all voters elect state and federal candidates with majority support.
+In furtherance of this objective, the people of the state of Colorado establish that all voters have the right to participate in primary elections featuring all candidates for each state and federal office, with the top four candidates advancing to the general election and then elect candidates in the general election with majority support from voters.
+This election system provides voters more choices, generates more qualified and competitive candidates for elective office, promotes meaningful voter participation, holds elected officials accountable, and ensures that Colorado officials are elected with support from a majority of voters.